Gabapentin enacarbil (Oral)

-Gabapentin enacarbil is also used in adults to manage a condition called postherpetic neuralgia, which is pain that occurs after shingles.
+Gabapentin enacarbil is also used to manage a condition called postherpetic neuralgia, which is pain that occurs after shingles.

 Appropriate studies have not been performed on the relationship of age to the effects of gabapentin enacarbil in the pediatric population.
 Safety and efficacy have not been established.